-Welcome Week is for all incoming students.
+Welcome Days is for all new incoming students.
 During the week, there will be plenty of opportunities to participate in a range of activities.
 Here's just a sample:

-- Learn more about Tyndale University College and your academic program

-- Meet new friends

-- Participate in social activities

-- Worship together
+- Learn more about Tyndale University College and your academic program - Meet new friends - Participate in a wide variety of social activities on campus and in and around Toronto - Worship together

-Every new student taking four credit hours or more during the fall semester is expected to attend Welcome Week activities and events and will be charged an orientation fee.
+Every new student taking four credit hours or more during the fall semester is expected to attend "Cultivate - Welcome Days" activities and events and will be charged a one-time fee.